The United States and Russia have both withdrawn from the Intermediate-Range Nuclear Forces (INF) Treaty.

 This treaty had no effect on the UK’s own nuclear weapons capabilities or rights, as it was only between Russia and the US.

-Why does US President Donald Trump want to pull out of the INF treaty?
+Why did US President Donald Trump want to pull out of the INF treaty?

-NATO says the INF treaty “has been crucial to Euro-Atlantic security and we remain fully committed to the preservation of this landmark arms control treaty”.
+NATO has previously said the INF Treaty "has been crucial to Euro-Atlantic security and we remain fully committed to the preservation of this landmark arms control treaty".

-But the head of the alliance, Secretary General Jens Stoltenberg, has also said it is Russia that is jeopardising the treaty by developing new missiles.
+But the head of the alliance, Secretary General Jens Stoltenberg, has also said it is Russia that jeopardised the treaty by developing new missiles.

-'We don't want a nuclear arms race', says the NATO Secretary General
+'We don't want a nuclear arms race', said the NATO Secretary General in December.

-Russia denies breaching the INF treaty and says the 9M-729 missile fully complies with the INF treaty.
+Russia denies having breaching the INF Treaty and said the 9M-729 missile fully complied with the agreement.

-But it counter-accuses the US of breaching the treaty by placing a missile defence shield (effectively missiles designed to shoot down other missiles) in Europe, and with weapons carried on drones.
+However, it counter-accused the US of breaching the treaty by placing a missile defence shield (effectively missiles designed to shoot down other missiles) in Europe, and with weapons carried on drones.

-Russia's Deputy Foreign Minister Sergei Ryabkov warned withdrawing from the treaty would be a ‘dangerous step’ that could lead to a new arms race.
+Russia's Deputy Foreign Minister Sergei Ryabkov in the past has warned withdrawing from the treaty would be a "dangerous step" that could lead to a new arms race.